kgrid/kgrid-activator/docs/api.md

 # Activator API

 Various APIs implemented by the Activator for managing and using endpoint services packed as Knowledge Objects.
 The Activator also uses the [Shelf API](https://kgrid.org/kgrid-shelf/api.html) to manage loading and providing access to KOs themselves.
+It should be noted that some endpoints are secured by default, unless running in dev mode, which can be set using [`spring.profiles.active=dev`](configuration.md#springprofilesactive) when starting the activator.

 ## Request API
 The Request API exposes the *micro*-API for the services provided by each KO in the service description.

 ### `POST /{naan}/{name}/{apiVersion}/{endpoint}`
 - Execute the payload of a particular version of an endpoint
+- Secured by default: No
 - Headers
   ```
   Accept: not required, if provided must match the media-type for the path in the OpenAPI document for the endpoint.